DarushDev/local-weather-app/README.md

 # local-weather-app
 Find weather condition of your current location.
 If location permission is denied, the app will look at the IP address instead to find the approximate location.
+Features include:
+- View current city and country
+- Toggle between Celsius and Fahrenheit
+- View the weather condition as a beautiful background wallpaper

 ![Image](../master/img/screenshot1.jpg)